compomics/ms2pip/README.md

 XGBoost model.
 The `type` option should be "B" for b-ions and "Y" for y-ions.

-Hyperparameters should still be optimized.
+Hyper parameters should still be optimized.
 You will need to digg into the script for model selection.

 This script will write the XGBoost models as `.c` files that can be compiled